Plant Pathology as a Career

 What's making my plants sick?

 A plant pathologist is a person who specialises in plant health just like a doctor specialises in human health or a veterinarian in animal health.
 Keeping plants healthy requires an understanding of the organisms and agents that cause disease and in-depth knowledge of how plants grow and are affected by plant pathogens.
 Plant diseases can be caused by micro-organisms (called plant pathogens) such as fungi, bacteria, viruses, nematodes, insects, protozoa, and parasitic plants.
 Non-living agents such as air pollutants, nutrient imbalances, and various environmental factors including climate change can also affect plant health.
 New diseases and changes in existing pathogens remain a constant threat to our forests, food, environmental and landscape plants.
-The modern plant pathologist strives to apply his knowledge to obtain a better understanding of factors involved in plant diseases and to develop and/or evaluate disease control measures which are not detrimental to the environment or public health.
+The modern plant pathologist strives to apply his knowledge to obtain a better understanding of factors involved in plant diseases and to develop and/or evaluate disease control measures that are not detrimental to the environment or public health.

 What does undergraduate training involve?

 The BSc (Agric) is a professional degree that prepares the candidate for a career in agriculture.
-The candidate may proceed directly into a master’s degree after completing the four year programme.
+The candidate may proceed directly into a master’s degree after completing the four-year programme.
 During the first year of study the student is exposed to basic principles of Chemistry, Mathematics, Microbiology, Genetics, Botany, Entomology and Molecular Biology.
 From the second year onwards specialised training is undertaken in Mycology, Virology, Bacteriology, Plant Breeding, Parasitology, Epidemiology, and Disease Control.
 Students also take courses in supplementary subjects like Biochemistry, Plant Production, Horticultural Sciences, Agricultural Economics, Computer Science, Soil Science and Biometry.

 Students may also pursue a BSc (Agric) Plant Sciences degree with specialisation in Plant Pathology.
 Many of the same subjects are included in this three-year degree.